How the Party Wall Act Affects Your Building Work

 • Build at or on the boundary with another existing property?

 • Work on an existing ceiling, wall or floor structure that’s shared with another property?

-If you’re planning on doing any of these works, then you have to find out if the works is falling within the Party Wall etc. Act 1996 scope.
+How the Party Wall Act Affects Your Building Work If you’re planning on doing any of these works, then you have to find out if the works are falling within the Party Wall etc. Act 1996 scope.
 The Act was introduced in 1997 by the Governments, covering the whole of Wales as well as England, for building works regulation to adjoining properties.
 It’s intended to allow work to continue while protecting adjoining owners plus occupiers who might end up being affected by the work. to find out more Click Here!

 Examples of work that are governed by the act include extensions, loft conversions, structural work on the party walls like chimney breast removal, excavation close to another structure or building to a depth exceeding that of the foundation of your neighbour and modification to masonry party garden walls.

 The building owner is required to start serving notice on the adjoining occupier/owner of the Party Wall Act is applying to the planned work.
 The work can continue upon written assent by the adjoining owner.
 It’s advisable that you take a SOC (Schedule of Condition).
 SOC is a factual record of the condition of a structure or building before work begins.
 If the adjoining owner doesn’t agree with the proposed work, then the Party Wall Act helps to settle the dispute.

 If a dispute arises between owners, the Party Wall Act provides a series of steps for appointing surveyors.
 The appointed surveyors can resolve disputes using way of an award and specify the format that the work should be carried out.